KxSystems/docs/docs/support.md

 -   information about the **OS being used**, machine configuration and file system (if relevant).
 -   details of any **external code** (DLLs, user-written primitives) loaded into the problem session.
 If external code is being loaded into the session verify that the problem still occurs when it is _not_ loaded.
--   every Kx customer has a designated **technical contact** –  please copy them on the email.
+-   every KX customer has a designated **technical contact** –  please copy them on the email.
 -   if appropriate, include **contact details**, and information about when it’s convenient to contact you.
 -   detailed list of steps to be taken to **reproduce the error**.
 Try to isolate the problem to a few lines of q and a tiny sample of data.